According to the largest-ever global study of height, Estonian men and women are the third tallest people in the world.

 Being tall = success?

-“How tall we grow is strongly influenced by nutrition and environmental factors, although an individual’s genetic factors may also play a role.
-Children and adolescents who are better nourished and live in better environments tend to be taller, and height may even be influenced by a mother’s health and nutrition during pregnancy.
-It has lifelong consequences for health and even education and earnings,” the scientists said in the study, adding that some research suggests people who are taller tend to live longer, gain a better education and even earn more.
+“How tall we grow is strongly influenced by nutrition and environmental factors, although genetics may also play a part.
+Children and adolescents who are better nourished and grow up in healthier environments tend to be taller, and height may even be affected by a mother’s health and nutrition during pregnancy.
+This has lifelong consequences for health, as well as for education and earnings,” the scientists said in the study, adding that some research suggests taller people tend to live longer, attain a better education and earn more.

-“This study gives us a picture of the health of nations over the past century, and reveals the average height of some nations may even be shrinking while others continue to grow taller.
-This confirms we urgently need to address children and adolescents’ environment and nutrition on a global scale, and ensure we’re giving the world’s children the best possible start in life,” the lead researcher, Professor Majid Ezzati from the School of Public Health at Imperial College, said.
+“This study gives us a picture of the health of nations over the past century and reveals that the average height in some countries may even be shrinking, while people in others continue to grow taller.
+This confirms that we urgently need to address the environment and nutrition of children and adolescents on a global scale, and ensure that we give the world’s children the best possible start in life,” said the lead researcher, Professor Majid Ezzati of Imperial College’s School of Public Health.

-However, the research also said that being tall may carry some health risks, as studies have linked height to a greater risk of certain cancers including ovarian and prostate.
+However, the research also noted that being tall may carry certain health risks, as some studies have linked height to an increased risk of certain cancers, including ovarian and prostate cancer.

-The difference between the tallest and shortest countries in the world in 2014 was about 23cm for men – an increase of 4cm on the height gap in 1914.
-The height difference between the world’s tallest and shortest countries for women has remained the same across the century, at about 20cm.
+In 2014, the difference in average height between the tallest and shortest countries was about 23 cm for men – 4 cm greater than the gap recorded in 1914.
+For women, the difference between the world’s tallest and shortest countries remained broadly unchanged over the century, at around 20 cm.

-The height difference between men and women has on average remained largely unchanged over 100 years – the average height gap was about 11cm in 1914 and 12cm in 2014.
+The average height difference between men and women also remained largely stable over the past 100 years: it was about 11 cm in 1914 and 12 cm in 2014.

-The research revealed that South Korean women and Iranian men have shown the biggest increases in height over the past 100 years.
+The research found that South Korean women and Iranian men recorded the greatest increases in height over the past century.

 Europeans are the tallest

-Overall, the top ten tallest nations in 2014 for men and women were dominated by European countries, and featured no English-speaking nation.
-Australian men were the only non-European nationality in the top 25 tallest in the world.
+Overall, the ten tallest nations in 2014, for both men and women, were dominated by European countries, with no English-speaking nation appearing in the top ten.
+Australian men were the only non-European nationality to feature among the world’s 25 tallest.

-“Our study also shows the English-speaking world, especially the USA, is falling behind other high-income nations in Europe and Asia Pacific.
-Together with the poor performance of these countries in terms of obesity, this emphasises the need for more effective policies towards healthy nutrition throughout life,” Ezzati said.
+“Our study also shows that the English-speaking world, especially the United States, is falling behind other high-income nations in Europe and the Asia-Pacific.
+Taken together with these countries’ poor performance on obesity, this underlines the need for more effective policies to promote healthy nutrition throughout life,” Ezzati said.

-The research team included almost 800 scientists and was conducted in collaboration with the World Health Organisation.
+The research team included almost 800 scientists and carried out the study in collaboration with the World Health Organisation.

 so interesting !!